ilukasschneider/AI-WEB-GuessingGame/README.md

 3. **Deployment**:
    - The app can be run locally or accessed via **Streamlit Cloud** (link provided in the repository description).
+   - **Important:** The statistics feature is currently functional only when the application is started locally.

 ## ⚙️ Requirements